Nurse Family Partnership for Women With Previous Live Births

 Hypothesis 2-Compared to children of women who receive usual care, those whose mothers receive NFP will have improved language development.

-Women will be asked to participate in seven data collection episodes at study enrollment/baseline, 36 to 40 weeks pregnancy, 6 to 8 weeks postpartum, and child ages 6, 12, 18, and 24 months.
+Women will be asked to participate in four data collection episodes at study enrollment/baseline (prior to 36 weeks gestation), 6 to 8 weeks postpartum, and child ages 6 and 9 months, and (if consented), to an additional visit at child age 12 months for the supplemental DNAm study.

-Researchers will use the following data sources for this study: 1) data routinely collected by the NFP team to determine enrollment and engagement in the NFP program of study participants randomized to NFP; 2) self-administered and interview surveys of study participants collected by the research assistant; 3) formal observation-based assessment tools (such as the Bayley assessment of child development) administered by the research assistant; 4) videos of parent-child interactions recorded by the research assistant and coded by parenting experts; 5) saliva samples (mothers) collected by the research assistant or self-collected by the participant with guidance from the research assistant; 6) data from medical record review of mothers and their children; and 7) birth certificate data.
+Researchers will use the following data sources for this study: 1) data routinely collected by the NFP team to determine enrollment and engagement in the NFP program of study participants randomized to NFP; 2) self-administered and interview surveys of study participants collected by the research assistant; 3) formal observation-based assessment tools (such as the Bayley assessment of child development) administered by the research assistant; 4) videos of parent-child interactions recorded by the research assistant and coded by parenting experts; 5) data from medical record review of mothers and their children; 6) birth certificate data; 7) buccal cell samples (infants) collected by the research assistant or self-collected by the participant with guidance from the research assistant.

 The research assistants will conduct all the primary data collection from mother-child dyads who have agreed to participate in the trial, and primary data collection will be separate from NFP program delivery which will be conducted by the NFP nurses.
-Primary data collection will occur at 7 time points as described above.
+Primary data collection will occur at 4 time points as described above.
 Primary data collection will occur in the participants' homes or at another location where the participant and research assistant feel comfortable (such as a meeting room in a public library).
 The majority of measures could be collected in a variety of settings with the exception of the video-taped interactions between parents and children which would ideally occur in the child's natural environment.
-The postpartum and 12 month visits only involve maternal report measures and can be conducted by telephone/video using online surveys.
+The post partum and 6 month visits only involve maternal report measures and can be conducted by telephone/video using online surveys, unless the participant consents to the cheek swab at the post partum visit, which would be collected in-person.

 The research assistant will record where each data collection episode occurred.
 The research assistant will also record all attempts made to contact study participants for data collection and missed episodes of data collection (i.e., if a visit were arranged and the participant were not available).
 The research assistant will be trained regarding appropriate collection, transport, and storage procedures for biologic samples and will be trained to conduct the Bayley assessment of child development.